Computation of 2D Stokes flows via lightning and AAA rational approximation: AAA rational approximation for a curved boundary

 \end{small} where $Z_b$ is the vector of sample points along the curved boundary we aim to place poles near, and $Z$ is the vector of sample points along all of $\partial\Omega$.
 For AAA-lightning computations of the constricted channel problem, we sample 600 points clustered towards singularities at two ends using \lstinline[style=Matlab-bw]{tanh(linspace(-14,14,600))} on each boundary segment.

 Here we use the Schwarz function \cite{Davis1958} as the boundary function and set the tolerance of the AAA algorithm as $10^{-8}$ for fast computation.
 Our numerical experiments show that the use of different boundary functions has negligible effect on the location of poles for this geometry.
-The pole vector \lstinline[style=Matlab-bw]{Pol} will be used to construct the Newman part of our rational function \cref{eq:rational}.
-For better numerical stability, VA orthogonalization \cite{Brubeck2021} was performed on these poles and the polynomial using \lstinline[style=Matlab-bw]{VAorthog(Z,n,Pol)}.
+Here we use the Schwarz function, because it is purely based on the boundary geometry instead of the boundary data, so the poles of the rational approximation of the Schwarz function capture the singularities of the boundary geometry.
+The pole vector \lstinline[style=Matlab-bw]{beta} will be used to construct the Newman part of our rational function \cref{eq:rational}.
+For better numerical stability, VA orthogonalization \cite{Brubeck2021} was performed on these poles and the polynomial using \lstinline[style=Matlab-bw]{VAorthog(Z,n,beta)}.
 This is the same as in the original lightning Stokes solver \cite{Brubeck2022} except that the vector of poles is obtained using AAA.
 We will call these poles placed by the AAA algorithm ``AAA poles'' in the rest of this paper.

 \Cref{fig:channel_cases} presents the Stokes flow in the constricted channel for different $\lambda$ computed using the algorithm described above.
 The streamlines in each case are represented by light grey lines, while a colour scale shows the velocity magnitude.
 The AAA poles are marked as red dots.
-Using these poles and a polynomial of degree 100, a 5 to 6-digit accurate solution can be computed in a couple of seconds on a standard laptop.
+Using these poles and a polynomial of degree 100, a 5 to 6-digit accurate solution can be computed in 1-2 seconds on a standard laptop.
+For each computation, running the AAA algorithm, constructing the rational function basis, and solving the least-squares problem takes about 0.8, 0.4 and 0.2 second, respectively.
 Note that only 3-digit accuracy is achieved in the last case, with $\lambda=0.9$, although the streamlines are qualitatively promising.
 For higher accuracy, higher degrees of polynomials and more sample points are required.
 In this paper, ``$\alpha$-digit accuracy'' means that the maximum error of the approximation on the domain boundary is below $10^{-\alpha}$.

 In \cref{fig:channel_cases}, the AAA algorithm places poles vertically along the centreline of the constriction, with clustering near the bottom.
 This phenomenon is very similar to that of the poles placed near a sharp corner using \cref{eq:poles} in the original lightning Stokes solver \cite{Brubeck2022}.
 However, for this specific problem, it is interesting to note that the AAA poles are clustered towards a point slightly above the boundary instead of on the boundary.
 This presumably corresponds to a branch point of the analytic continuation across the boundary.